5 Amazing Reasons Music is the Best Gift To Humans

 But that was before I read about how music affects our energy when we work out.

-Music, when chosen correctly, can help us endure the exercise routines for some reasons.
+Music, when chosen correctly, can help us endure the exercise routines for these reasons.

 - First, it provides a distraction.
 Fifteen minutes into running, I start panting and feeling all the leg pain.
 But when I listen to my workout songs, I tend to ignore what I feel because I focus instead on the beat and rhythm (or lyrics) of the song.